 AspEdit manual Airways

-Airways use a different method for their definition as the other
+Airways use a different method for their definition as compared to other airspace types:

 Defining an airway

 - Make sure all required waypoints and navaids have been created.

 - Switch the list to airspace areas mode.

 - Press the "add" button to create a new area, or double-click on an existing area, in order to edit it.
 The area dialog box will open.

 - In the type field, select "AWY". fill in the other